Meowcat285/MazeGuides/mazeguides-mkdocs/docs/guides/mods-install.markdown

 ![Export order button](/assets/mods-install/image28.png)

-{: .note }
+!!! tip

     They will do the same thing so no need to press both

 If it works, you should see this message in the bottom of your Mod Manager: